The viral video linked below shows a scared puppy.

 The adopter of the pup has commented that the pup is fine.
 She has elsewhere posted lovely photos of the pup, who is obviously more comfortable now.
 You can see her statement and my response in the comments on this post.

 This video is being shared as an example of a smiling, happy pup.
 The caption refers to the pup being happy that she has been adopted.
 This is a damaging form of anthropomorphism that’s pandering for a “feel good” story.
+We as a species are hungry for these stories, and tend to look past the evidence that many are not just misguided, but faked.
 I hope the pup was adopted (by kind and gentle people) and I hope she is happy.
 But the behaviors in the video indicate stress and anxiety.
 The pup’s life will be much happier if her people realize that.
 The more we learn about canine body language the better we can treat our best friends.

 - Is That Smiling Dog Happy?